 Client: High Point Village

-Description: High Point Village hosts 3 summer camps annually, one elementary aged and two secondary and older.
-Summer campus are centered on a general theme and incorporate educational and social games and incorporate educational and social games and activities.
+Description: High Point Village hosts 3 summer camps annually, one elementary-aged and two secondary and older.
+Summer camps are centered on a general theme and incorporate educational and social games and incorporate educational and social games and activities.
 Each camp is half a day, for four days a week.
 Our elementary camp had 7 students last year, and our secondary camps had 32 students.
 The Science Spectrum brought an animal demonstration for one morning of camp.
-We hosted camp with 7 staff members and 8 volunteers.
+We hosted the camp with 7 staff members and 8 volunteers.
 Although each camp has always been fun and engaging we have struggles with low attendance, low community involvement, and we have always struggled to find enough volunteers.
 This summer we would like to increase our camp enrollment from 7 to 20 and 32 to 50 students.
 We would like to partner, in any way possible, with 10 businesses throughout the three weeks of camp.